Noisy (Binary) Searching: Simple, Fast and Correct: Introduction

 \subsection{Problem statement}

 An adaptive search problem for a general \emph{search domain} $\cS$ and an arbitrary \emph{adversary} can be formulated as follows.
-The goal is to design an adaptive algorithm, also called a \emph{strategy}, that finds a \emph{target} that is initially unknown to the algorithm.
+The goal is to design an adaptive algorithm, also referred to as a \emph{strategy}, that finds a \emph{target} initially unknown to the algorithm.
+Adaptivity means that the subsequent actions of the algorithm depend on the answers already received.
 The process is divided into \emph{steps}: in each step the algorithm performs a \emph{query} and receives an \emph{answer}.
-The adaptiveness is understood in a way that the subsequent actions of the algorithm depend on the already received answers.
-Such a query-reply pair provides new information to the algorithm: it learns that some part of the search space $S\subseteq\cS$ does not contain the target while its complement does.
-It is interesting, both from theoretical and practical point of view, to have error-resilient algorithms for such search process.
-This is modeled by the presence of noise: each reply can be erroneous with some fixed probability $0<p<\frac{1}{2}$, independently.
-The performance of a strategy is measured by the number of the queries performed.
-In general, the target is fixed prior to the beginning of the game.
-This selection is either made in the \emph{adversarial model} (i.e., the adversary, knowing the algorithm, picks the target maximizing the strategy length) or in the randomized way, according to a public distribution $\mu$ of all possible targets (we call it the \emph{distributional model}).
-The classical choice for the search domain $\cS$ is a sorted array, which leads to the well known binary search algorithm.
-In such case the natural queries are comparisons, although we point out that other queries, like arbitrary subsets, have also been studied.
-Interestingly, it is possible to have algorithms for the noisy scenarios that are information-theoretic optimal (up to lower order terms), for the classical binary search see e.g. \cite{Ben-OrH08}.
-A generalization of this search domain is to consider graph structures, which has been introduced first for trees~\cite{OnakP06} and then for general graphs~\cite{Emamjomeh-Zadeh:2015aa}.
-For graphs, each query simply points to some vertex $v$ of the input graph $G$, and the answer either states that $v$ is the target, or provides a neighbor of $v$ that is closer to the target than $v$.
-We remark that the graph setting is a natural generalization of the classical ``twenty questions game'' (attributed to R\'{e}nyi~\cite{Renyi61} and Ulam~\cite{Ulam76}).
+Each query-reply pair provides new information to the algorithm: it learns that some part of the search space $S\subseteq\cS$ does not contain the target while its complement does.
+From both theoretical and practical viewpoints, it is of interest to develop error-resilient algorithms for such a search process.
+This can be modeled, for example, by the presence of a probabilistic noise: each reply can be erroneous with some fixed probability $0<p<\frac{1}{2}$, independently.
+The performance of a strategy is measured by the number of performed queries.